Weak Simplicial Bisimilarity and Minimisation for Polyhedral Model Checking

-\NT{ Furthermore, we consider \slcsE{} of interest for reasoning about reachability, which is an essential feature in topological structures, as shown in the examples presented in this paper.
+Furthermore, we show that \slcsE{} is of interest for reasoning about reachability, which is an essential feature in topological structures, as illustrated by the examples presented in this paper.
 There are also additional notions that can easily be expressed using the $\eta$ modality such as ``double reachability'' and ``being surrounded''.
-The former are properties like ``there is a path (from the point of interest) reaching --- while passing only through points satisfying $\form_1$ --- a point satisfying $\form_2$ that can (also) be reached from a point satisfying $\form_3$ via a path passing through points satisfying $\form_2$''.
+The former are properties like ``there is a path (from the point of interest) reaching --- while passing only through points satisfying~$\form_1$ --- a point satisfying $\form_2$ that can (also) be reached from a point satisfying $\form_3$ via a path passing through points satisfying $\form_2$''.
 By exploiting the non-directionality of topological paths, this can be expressed by the following \slcsE{} formula:

-A formula like the above can be used for modelling an emergency egress situation --- e.g. in a building modelled as a polyhedral model --- in which, for instance, $\form_1$ characterises points in a building (such as the one schematised by the polyhedral model shown in Figure~\ref{fig:3Dmaze}) that are accessible to somebody to be rescued in that building (including the place where the person is located), but are not accessible to a rescue team, $\form_3$ characterises the place where the rescue team is located while $\form_2$ characterises points that are accessible to the rescue team (here we assume that $\form_3$ implies $\form_2$ --- if not just replace $\form_3$ with $\form_3 \land \form_2$).
+A formula like the above can be used for modelling an emergency egress situation --- e.g. in a building modelled as a polyhedral model --- in which, for instance, $\form_1$ characterises points in a building (such as the one schematised by the polyhedral model shown in Figure~\ref{fig:3Dmaze}) that are accessible to somebody to be rescued in that building (including the place where the person is located), but are not accessible to a rescue team; $\form_3$ characterises the place where the rescue team is located while $\form_2$ characterises points that are accessible to the rescue team (here we assume that $\form_3$ implies $\form_2$ --- if not, just replace $\form_3$ with $\form_3 \land \form_2$).
 The team and those to be rescued can thus meet in a point satisfying the nested $\eta$-formula $\eta(\form_2,\form_3)$.\

-In Section~\ref{sec:WeakBis} we show a similar result for a \NT{{\em weaker}} logic introduced in the next section, and originally presented in~\cite{Be+24}.
-Finally, in~\cite{Be+22} it has been shown that the classical modality $\Diamond$ can be expressed using $\gamma$. \NT{ We recall that for polyhedral model $\calP=(P,\peval{\calP})$ and for poset model $\calF=(W,\preccurlyeq, \peval{\calF})$, the semantics of $\Diamond \form$ is defined as follows:
+In Section~\ref{sec:WeakBis} we show a similar result for a {\em weaker} logic introduced in the next section, and originally presented in~\cite{Be+24}.
+Finally, in~\cite{Be+22} it has been shown that the classical modality $\Diamond$ can be expressed using $\gamma$.
+We recall that for polyhedral model $\calP=(P,\peval{\calP})$ and for poset model $\calF=(W,\preccurlyeq, \peval{\calF})$, the semantics of $\Diamond \form$ is defined as follows: